joint-top-nav

 Data-Mining-Based Multilayer Prefetching for Hybrid Storage Systems

-The three-year project is designed to build data-mining-based multilayer prefetching techniques to improve the performance of data centers with hybrid storage systems.
+We develop data-mining-based multilayer prefetching techniques to improve the performance of data centers with hybrid storage systems.
 The technology results in data being loaded from disks to main memory before it is accessed from the disks, thus improving performance and reliability of hybrid storage systems with solid state disks (SSDs), hard disks (HDDs) and tapes.

 read more